digitalservicebund/a2j-rechtsantragstelle/doc/adr/0013-pageConfig-inside-application.md

 ## Decision

-Instead, the app should be the single-source-of-truth (SSOT) for flow configuration, which includes the stepSchema.
-The CMS should be the source of content _only_ (includes the labels for fields).
-This is done by the introduction of a new `PageConfig`, that defines each page's `stepId` and `stepSchema` and would replace our current `SchemaStore` (aka `context`/`userInputSchema`):
+Instead, the app should be the single-source-of-truth for flow configuration, which includes the `stepSchema`.
+The CMS should serve content _only_ (which of course would inclide the labels of form fields).
+There, we should introduce a new `PageConfig` abstraction, that links the `stepId` and `stepSchema` of each page and would replace our current `SchemaStore` (aka `context`/`userInputSchema`):

 ```typescript
 type StepSchema = Record<string, z.ZodType>;